Leftover Risotto Burger Recipe to Make With Kids

 You any risotto recipe for this dish.
 The burgers work best with cold risotto, as the rice sticks together well.
 When reheating cooled rice it is important to make sure it is thoroughly cooked through as poorly reheated rice can result in food poisoning.
 As long as you follow the instructions here all will be well!

 Kids will probably enjoy shaping the burgers and getting messy, but if they don’t you can greatly reduce the mess by scooping up the mixture with a tablespoon and only lightly shaping them with fingers.
 This makes smaller burgers than you would buy in a fast-food outlet; one would be enough for a small child, adults and teenagers will need two.
 The recipe makes 8 burgers.

 I have used the North American cups system to measure the risotto.
 Readers outside North America can use a standard measuring jug: one cup equals 8 fluid ounces or 225 ml.

-- ½ a cup/3oz/ 85 gram of nuts or seeds (we used cashew nuts and sunflower seeds, but you can use any nuts you’d like)
+- ½ cup / 3oz / 85 grams nuts or seeds (we used cashew nuts and sunflower seeds, but you can use any nuts you’d like)

 - some flour or breadcrumbs

 Preparing The Mixture